ultraio/docs-blockchain/docs/tutorials/uniq-factories/creating-uniq-factories/how-to-update-uniq-metadata-using-toolkit.md

 If a content creator re-uploads a new uniq factory metadata, they can use the `setmeta.b` action to update the metadata for the uniq factory.
 To do so, follow these steps:

-1. Login to ultra toolkit using your account.
+1. Login to Ultra Tool Kit using your account.
 2. Navigate to the factory management page by clicking on the `Uniq Actions` from the sidebar, and then clicking on `Factory`.
 3. On the factory page, search for `setmeta` action in the search box, and click on the `Set factory metadata (eosio.nft.ft::setmeta.b)` action to open up the transaction modal.